rohingosling/neural-network-cpp/README.md

 | Version: 4.0 | Year: 2008 | Language: C++, 80x86 Assembly Language |
 | :--- | :--- | :--- |

 Complete rewrite to support training using parallel computing with a GPU.
-Used Assembly again after a long pause from the assembly, to access my Nvidia GeForce instruction set.
+Used Assembly again after a long pause from assembly, to access my Nvidia GeForce instruction set.

 Applications: